7 Red Flags When Choosing a Korean Surgery Clinic

 Warning signs:

-- The consultation is under 10 minutes and feels transactional
+- The consultation runs under 10 minutes and feels transactional.

-- The clinic schedules your surgery date before you've met the operating surgeon
+- The clinic schedules your surgery date before you have met the operating surgeon.

-- Pricing is significantly below market average for a complex procedure
+- Pricing is significantly below the market average for a complex procedure.

 The question to ask: "How many procedures does this surgeon perform per day, and will they be doing any other surgeries on the same day as mine?"